MarcelMeurer/WVD-Hydra/README.md

 ## Terms
 "Hydra" is a solution to manage Azure Virtual Desktop (Azure Virtual Desktop) for one or more tenants.
 It's a working solution and can be installed in any subscription.
 The solution can be used at your own risk and without the right of indemnity.
 However, I am trying to publish the preview releases in high quality.

-The project is available as a **free community edition, even for commercial use** (up to 5 session hosts per host pool and a single tenant) and as a supported licensable product ($5 per concurrent user/month - high-water mark of simultaneously connected user in the subscription month).
+The project is available as a **free community edition, even for commercial use** (up to 5 session hosts per host pool, 5 pools, 100 users, and a single tenant) and as a supported licensable product ($5 per concurrent user/month - high-water mark of simultaneously connected user in the subscription month).
 Hydra will generally work without limitation for the first 30 days and switched to the community edition.
 Please reach out to extend the trial period or license your Hydra instance through the Azure Subscription ([Billing subscription to Hydra](https://portal.azure.com/#create/itprocloudgmbh1628775137215.hydra-pay-c1)).

 The owner of this solution is [ITProCloud GmbH](https://www.itprocloud.com/), [info@itprocloud.com](mailto:info@itprocloud.com).